 Living a healthy lifestyle while travelling constantly can be challenging.
 As someone who’s constantly travelling, I’ve definitely had my fair share of healthy living hardships while on the road; from sickness to not being able to find anything plant-based to eat at all.
 If like me, you’re also plant-based, finding healthy, veggie-based options for a decent price can be exhausting but there are some steps you can take to make your life on the road easier.
 Click here for those 10 must-know hacks.
+One of these hacks is to make your own breakfast supplies including this delicious healthy and sugar-free granola recipe.

 The meal I always find to be the most challenging is breakfast.
 Unless you’re in a vegan heaven-type destination or a 5 -star resort with a breakfast buffet, breakfast will almost always contain eggs and all the dairy you could possibly imagine.
 It’s definitely been the biggest let down for me.

 One thing I always do now is travel with my own breakfast supplies and stay in an Airbnb with a small kitchen area.
 This allows you to easily prepare your own breakfast at your Airbnb before leaving to go exploring.
-While you can buy things like oats, cereal, plant-based milk and fruit at your destination, I like to come prepared with an option that will be as delicious and quick as it is easy; healthy granola.
+While you can buy things like oats, cereal, plant-based milk and fruit at your destination, I like to come prepared with an option that will be as delicious and quick as it is easy; healthy, sugar-free granola.

-Healthy Nut & Seed Granola
+Healthy Nut & Seed Sugar-free Granola Recipe

 ↠300g steel-cut oats